Boeing KC-135 Stratotanker: Replacements

 The USAF decided to replace the KC-135 fleet.
 However, the fleet is large and will need to be replaced gradually.
 Initially the first batch of replacement planes was to be an air tanker version of the Boeing 767, leased from Boeing.
 In 2003, this was changed to contract where the Air Force would purchase 80 KC-767 aircraft and lease 20 more.
 In December 2003, the Pentagon froze the contract and in January 2006, the KC-767 contract was canceled.
 This move followed public revelations of corruption in how the contract was awarded, as well as controversy regarding the original leasing rather than outright purchase agreement.
 The then Secretary of Defense Rumsfeld stated that that move would in no way impair the Air Force's ability to deliver the mission of the KC-767, which would be accomplished by implementing continuing upgrades to the KC-135 and KC-10 Extender fleet.

-In January 2007, the U.S. Air Force formally launched the KC-X program, with a request for proposal (RFP).
+In January 2007, the U.S. Air Force launched the KC-X program with a request for proposal (RFP).
 KC-X was the first phase of three acquisition programs meant to replace the KC-135 fleet.
 On 29 February 2008, the US Defense Department announced that it had selected the EADS/Northrop Grumman "KC-30" (to be designated the KC-45A) over the Boeing KC-767.
 Boeing protested the award on 11 March 2008, citing irregularities in the competition and bid evaluation.
 On 18 June 2008, the US Government Accountability Office sustained Boeing's protest of the selection of the Northrop Grumman/EADS's tanker.
 In February 2010, the US Air Force restarted the KC-X competition with the release of a revised request for proposal (RFP).
 After evaluating bids, the USAF selected Boeing's 767-based tanker design, with the military designation KC-46, as a replacement in February 2011.
 The first KC-46A Pegasus was delivered to the U.S. Air Force on 10 January 2019.

-Two foreign users of the KC-135, the French Air Force and the Republic of Singapore Air Force took deliveries of Airbus A330 MRTTs as replacements for their Stratotankers.
+Two export users of the KC-135, the French Air and Space Force and the Republic of Singapore Air Force took deliveries of Airbus A330 MRTTs as replacements for their Stratotankers.

 Variants

 KC-135A

 Original production version powered by four Pratt & Whitney J57s, 732 built.
-Given the Boeing model numbers 717-100A, 717-146 and 717-148.
+Initial production batch of 29 aircraft was given the company designation Model 717-100A, while the later batches of 68 and 635 aircraft were respectively designated 717-146 and 717-148.